A combinatorial spanning tree model for knot Floer homology

-Finally, it is worth mentioning some advantages of our model over the other combinatorial formulations of knot Floer homology (the main disadvantage being that it computes only the $\delta$-grading).
-Our construction does not require that one start with a braid diagram, in contrast with Ozsv{\'a}th and Szab{\'o}'s singular braid model \cite{OSzCube}, and it applies to arbitrary links rather than just knots.
-Moreover, while our algebraic setup is more cumbersome than that in Manolescu, Ozsv{\'a}th, and Sarkar's grid diagram complex \cite{ManolescuOzsvathSarkar}, our homology theory ought be to more computable for large knots.
-Indeed, for an $n$-crossing projection with $2n$ marked points, our complex has $s(\DD)\cdot 2^{2n-1}$ generators over $\FF$, where $s(\DD) \leq 2^n$ is the number of spanning trees of $B(\DD)$, while the grid complex has on the order of $n!$ generators over $\mathbb{F}$.
+Finally, it is worth mentioning some advantages of our model over the other combinatorial formulations of knot Floer homology.
+For an $n$-crossing projection with $2n$ marked points, the dimension of our complex (over $\FF$) is $s(\DD) \cdot 2^{2n-1}$, where $s(\DD) \leq 2^n$ is the number of spanning trees of $B(\DD)$, whereas the dimension of Manolescu--Ozsv\'ath--Sarkar's grid complex is on the order of $n!$ (albeit over the simpler field $\F$).
+Thus, our theory should be more computable for large knots.
+Furthermore, in contrast with Ozsv{\'a}th and Szab{\'o}'s singular braid model \cite{OSzCube}, our construction does not require a braid projection, and it applies to arbitrary links rather than just knots.
+(Of course, the main drawback is that our complex computes only $\HFK(L)$ with its $\delta$ grading, not the more robust version $\HFKm(L)$ or the bigrading on $\HFK(L)$.)